UnlockNYC/unlock-nyc-web-archive-23/privacy.md

 If you share your contact information (for example, your phone number or email address) with us, we will store that information and may use it to contact you.
 We contact users whose reports require follow-up, and we also contact users on our mailing list with marketing information and updates.
 You may opt out of communications with us by sending us an email at hello@weunlock.nyc.

-### We aggregate data from anonymous reports and make it available to our partners, others working to end housing discrimination, and occassionally the public.
+### We aggregate data from reports and make it available to our partners, others working to end housing discrimination, and occassionally the public.

-On a regular basis, we “aggregate” (create a summary) of anonymous data from the reports we receive.
+On a regular basis, we “aggregate” (create a summary) of data from the reports we receive.
 We share these summaries with our partners and other groups that are working to end housing discrimination, such as advocacy organizations, nonprofits, legal services, and/or city agencies responsible for monitoring and investigating violations of housing discrimination.
-These reports are anonymous.
-For example, a summary might sound like: “This month, we received 80 anonymous tips about discriminatory incidents.
+These summaries are anonymous.
+For example, a summary might sound like: “_This month, we received 80 reports about discriminatory incidents.
 Of these, 37% happened in Brooklyn.
 We identified that one real estate company, ABC Landlord Inc., has been discriminating repeatedly in zipcodes 11219 and 11221.
-In fact, one person reported that a broker told them, “This landlord has taken enough voucher holders and doesn’t want any more.”
-The most common discriminatory tactic reported this month is not returning calls.”
+In fact, one person reported that a broker told them, 'This landlord has taken enough voucher holders and doesn’t want any more.'
+The most common discriminatory tactic reported this month is not returning calls._”

-We may also share this aggregated anonymous data in part or in full on our website, social media, and other communication channels, to inform our community about what we learn.
+We may also share this aggregated, anonymous data in part or in full on our website, social media, and other communication channels, to inform our community about what we learn.
 For example, we intend to create a map or other visualization of all the reports we receive.

 ### If (and only if) you request a formal investigation, we may share your report alongside your contact information with our partners.

 In certain cases, when you submit a report on our website, you may request a formal investigation of the incident and evidence that you are reporting.
-If you request this, we may share the details you have chosen to share with us in your report to one or more of our partners (legal services, nonprofit and advocacy organizations), and/or a city or state agency in charge of investigating and enforcing antidiscrimination law.
+If you request this, we may share the details you have chosen to share with us in your report to one or more of our partners (legal services, nonprofit and advocacy organizations), and/or a city or state agency in charge of investigating and enforcing anti discrimination law.
 Depending on what information you have shared with us, this might include information such as:

 * Your first and last name
 * Your contact information, so we and/or the partner can follow-up with you